davidkimai/Recursive-RL/breakthroughs/README.md

-# Modeling Novel Scientific Breakthroughs With Symbolic Residue and Future-back Analysis.
+# Modeling Novel Scientific Breakthroughs With Symbolic Residue and Forecast Modeling